Topics Map > Content Authoring > Advanced Content Authoring and Reporting > Storyline

 It can be difficult to interpret Storyline Learning Locker reports, because the reports are not written in human-readable language.
 Therefore, the process of creating cleaned (i.e., more easily interpreted) reports of student activity data must be completed manually.
 If you would like assistance with data exports from Learning Locker:

-- Email email@example.com indicating that you would like assistance with a data report for a specific module.
-Please include a link to your Canvas course, the module you want data for, any specific data you need, and when you need the data by.
+- Request a consultation with Learn@UW-Madison staff by contacting the DoIT Help Desk.
+Please indicate that you would like assistance interpreting a data report for a Storyline module.
+Please also include a link to your Canvas course, the module you want data for, any specific data you need, and when you need the data by.
 Data requests are processed within 2 business days.

 Information Available in a Standard Learning Locker Export